Let’s start with an explanatory video, as many of you may not know what muscle testing is:

 If you’re getting an ambiguous reaction to a remedy, would it be smart to test the same remedy in a higher potency?

 Yes.
 But, if you test a potency of that remedy that the person has already had and is finished with, they will test weak.
-In that case, you may decide it is not a good remedy for them if you didn’t know they had been on that potency before, when it could still be just what they need, but in a different potency.
+In that case, you may decide it is not a good remedy for them, when it could just be that they need a higher potency.

 Diane Fuller is a former Registered Nurse who studied homeopathy with Misha Norland from The School of Homeopathy and completed Lou Klein’s Master Clinician course.
 She practices in Prince George, B.C.
 Canada and can be reached at email@example.com